inxendere/ConUHacks2024/README.md

 ## Installation
-Note: you have to put your own ChatGPT api in the user folder In your user folder in C drive, create a folder and call it .openai In that folder, create a json called auth.json
+Note: you have to put your own OpenAI api in the user folder.
-In there, fill in the following:
+In your user folder in C drive, create a folder and call it '''.openai''' In that folder, create a json called '''auth.json''' In there, fill in the following:
-{
+'''{
 "api_key": "YOUR API KEY HERE",
 "organization": "YOUR ORGANIZATION HERE"
-}
+}'''